dimfeld/website/posts/simple_state_machines.md

 ```

 The various booleans are now all represented by a single `state` variable.
 We retain the `progress` and `errorMessage` variables.
 This type of extra data is sometimes called the "context" of the state machine.
+For now the context variables and the state don't really interact, but in more complex state machines the context and the state can have more effect on each other.
+I'll cover that later in this series.

-Overall, not a big change so far, but we'll make more improvements here later.
+So although we've converted our state code, it's not really a big change so far.
+We'll make more improvements here soon.
 Let's look at the UI functions.

 ```js
 $: showProgress = state === ENCODING;